synnaxlabs/synnax/client/ts/api/client.api.md

     rename(key: Key, name: string): Promise<void>;
     // (undocumented)
     rename(keys: Key[], names: string[]): Promise<void>;
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    retrieve(channel: KeyOrName, options?: RetrieveOptions): Promise<Channel>;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" retrieve(channel: KeyOrName, options?: RetrieveOptions): Promise<Channel>;
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
-    retrieve(channels: Params, options?: RetrieveOptions): Promise<Channel[]>;
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters retrieve(channels: Params, options?: RetrieveOptions): Promise<Channel[]>;
     // Warning: (ae-forgotten-export) The symbol "group" needs to be exported by the entry point index.d.ts
     //